Lucas Catarina

-Lucas Catarina (born 26 August 1996) is a Monégasque tennis player.
+Lucas Catarina (born 26 August 1996) is a former Monégasque tennis player.

 Catarina has a career-high ATP singles ranking of No. 341 achieved on 11 June 2018.
 He also has a career-high ATP doubles ranking of No. 526 achieved on 27 May 2019.
 He has won twelve singles along with two doubles titles on the ITF pro circuit tour.

 Catarina represents Monaco in the Davis Cup.
 He defeated Latvian tennis player Rūdolfs Mednis in his first rubber.

 Career

 He played his first ATP main-draw match in April 2018 at the Monte Carlo Masters after receiving a wildcard into the main draw.
 He lost against former world No. 3 Milos Raonic.
 Also in 2018, he won the singles silver medal at the Mediterranean Games.